AlexPrud/PPT2OpenMic/README.md

 Took an already working microphone level meter code sample from Stack Overflow and added my own functionality.
 Original source can be found here:
 https://stackoverflow.com/questions/26574326/how-to-calculate-the-level-amplitude-db-of-audio-signal-in-java/26576548

+Plans for the future: Make a nice UI for this little app and add functionalities to change the key as will.